-Heartburn, GERD, indigestion, reflux are all different words to describe the same underlying condition.
-The terms are usually used to specify severity and frequency of the symptoms, though they are often confused and misused.
-Let’s clear this up.
+Heartburn, acid reflux, and gastroesophageal reflux disease (GERD) are all different terms to describe similar issues.
+However, the terms are usually used to specify severity and frequency of the symptoms, though they are often confused and misused.
+Let’s clear things up, shall we?

 Heartburn usually describes a burning sensation felt in the chest, though the term itself is misleading; heartburn has absolutely nothing to do with the heart.
 A person experiences heartburn when stomach acid is allowed back into the esophagus.

 Just like a car going the wrong way in traffic, food and stomach acid traveling the wrong way in the esophagus causes problems.
-When stomach acid and sometimes food is allowed back in the esophagus it causes the burning, painful irritation, or the symptom commonly known as ‘heartburn.’
+This is when acid reflux occurs, according to the National Institutes of Health (NIH).
+When stomach acid and sometimes food are allowed back in the esophagus, it causes the burning, painful irritation, or the symptom commonly known as "heartburn."

-Okay, so that’s what happens in your body when you have heartburn.
-But what actually causes it?
-Mild to moderate heartburn can be traced to:
+But what actually causes heartburn?
+According to the NIH, mild to moderate heartburn can often be traced to:

-The good thing is that in these cases most people will be able to deal with the discomfort by taking a few antacids and avoiding the behavior that brought it on.
+Most people experience acid reflux every now and then, according to the NIH.
+The good news?
+In these cases, most people will be able to deal with the discomfort by taking a few antacids and avoiding the behavior that brought it on.

 What kind of damage can GERD do?

-Stomach acid where it’s not supposed to be can cause all kinds of problems beyond burning pain.
+Having stomach acid where it’s not supposed to be can cause all kinds of problems beyond burning pain, according to the NIH.
 If the esophagus and the rest of the upper digestive tract is consistently saturated in acid, it can lead to:

 A bout or two of heartburn every once in a while is probably not going to cause too much harm.
-But if you experience heartburn several times a week, you should talk to your doctor.
+But when heartburn and reflux are a bigger problem, it can become GERD.
+If you experience heartburn several times a week, you should talk to your doctor.

 If persistent heartburn becomes a problem, it’s best to keep a journal of your symptoms.
 The journal should note:

-· Food eaten that day.
-(You want to try to pinpoint which foods may have caused the heartburn.)
+Food eaten that day (try to pinpoint which foods may have caused the heartburn)

 The more information about your symptoms that you provide your doctor, the better you can be diagnosed and treated.